yetulaxman/containers-workflows/_hands-on/day3/Share_image.md

        - Click on Create Repository.
        - Choose a name  and a description for your repository and click Create.

-   Once you have docker credentials, you are ready to push the image.
+   Once you have docker credentials in place, you are ready to push the image.
 Before pushing your docker image to DockerHub,  you just need to rename docker image to your namespace/account first using `docker tag` command as below:

     ```bash
      docker tag <image id> your-dockerhub-user-name/repo-name[:tag]   # find <image id> corresponding to repository, fastqc-vim  by typing `docker images` command